wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

     1. System informs the User that the territory they've selected to transfer to is not their own
     2. User confirms the message
     3. Resume basic flow at Step 1.1
+3. Basic Flow Step 3: User provides an invalid amount of armies to transfer
+    1. System informs the user that they've selected an invalid amount of troops to transfer
+        1. Notes that it must be bounded by [1, armies in territory)
+    2. User confirms the message
+    3. Return to basic flow step 1

 ### Exceptions
+1. User selects the exit application option
+    1. System closes the application

 ### Preconditions
 1. System is displaying the game board